buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 Marathon latent worker
 ======================

-Marathon_ Marathon is a production-grade container orchestration platform for Mesosphere's Datacenter Operating System (DC/OS) and Apache Mesos.
+Marathon_ Marathon is a production-grade container orchestration platform for Mesosphere's Data-center Operating System (DC/OS) and Apache ``Mesos``.

 Buildbot supports using Marathon_ to host your latent workers.
 It requires either `txrequests`_ or `treq`_ to be installed to allow interaction with http server.